 - Electrostatic Interactions: Strong electrolytes, like NaCl, are held together by strong electrostatic forces in the solid state.
 When dissolved in a polar solvent like water, the water molecules effectively shield these charges, weakening the ionic bonds and allowing the ions to separate.

 - Acid-Base Chemistry: Strong acids and bases have a strong tendency to donate or accept protons, respectively.
 Their molecular structure promotes ionization when in contact with a solvent.
-For example, HCl's highly polar bond and water's ability to solvate the resulting ions drives the reaction nearly to completion.
+As an example, HCl's highly polar bond and water's ability to solvate the resulting ions drives the reaction nearly to completion.

 - Dilute Solutions: In dilute solutions, the ions are far apart from each other.
 This minimizes ion-ion interactions, making the behavior closer to the ideal case of complete dissociation.